digital-asset/dabl-react/README.md

 For development purposes, it may be wise to test the application with multiple different parties with different roles.
 In this case, it is possible to specify alternate login methods.
 There are three methods altogether, with short-form props that can be used to enable them in a mix-and-match fashion:

-1. `withButton`: Button login.
-This is the default if no login method props are given.
-It is the interactive user login flow as described above, for production applications.
-Note that if either of the two other method props are supplied, the button is then disabled unless `withButton` is explicitly given alongside them.
+1. `withButton`: The primary simple button login, recommended for production applications.
+Upon clicking, the user is taken through interactive user login flow as described above, for production applications.
+The login button is used by default if no other props are given.
+Note that if either of the two other method props are supplied, the button is not displayed unless the `withButton` prop is also supplied.

 2. `withFile`: Login with a `parties.json` file.
 This is a file containing a list of all the parties (and associated ledger access tokens) that you've created under your Daml Hub account for the ledger.
 It can be downloaded from Daml Hub.